Unaccompanied Children and Asylum Seekers Ages 14-17

 - Some forms of immigration relief that unaccompanied children can be eligible for

 You can find out if you have an immigration court date by either calling the immigration court hotline 1-800-898-7180 and entering your A number or going to this government website and entering your A number.
 You will find your next court hearing, the name of the immigration court you have to go to, and the name of the judge that has your case.
-This infographic has more details on how to call the immigration court hotline.
+This resource has more details on how to check your immigration court status.

 It is very important to attend all your immigration court hearings!